This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 DIGITAL NOMAD LIVING IN SAN CRISTOBAL DE LAS CASAS

 San Cristobal is a unique city that offers colonial architecture, colorful streets, and mountain views.
 Not to mention there are ancient ruins at Palenque, waterfalls, and jungles in other areas of Chiapas to keep the curious traveler entertained.
 Initially, we didn’t know how long we were going to stay when we first arrived in San Cristobal but we quickly fell in love with the city and ended up staying for longer than a month.
+We absolutely loved living in San Cristobal de las Casas.
 I can say with confidence Chiapas Mexico and San Cristobal de las Casas are one of the most underrated places in Mexico.

 DIGITAL NOMAD LIVING IN SAN CRISTOBAL DE LAS CASAS: BUDGET